2022 A-League Men Grand Final: Officiating

 Chris Beath was selected to officiate the Grand Final on 25 May, which would be his third consecutive A-League Mens Grand Final.
 Beath was assisted by Anton Shchetinin and Ashley Beecham.
 The video match officials for the match were led by Kris Griffiths-Jones, who was assisted by Kate Jacewicz and Kearney Robinson.
 Daniel Elder was the fourth official for the match.
 Andrej Giev was the fifth official.

 Attendance

 The match was the first A-League Men Grand Final since 2019 that did not have the attendance impacted by COVID-19 restrictions.
 The match attendance of 22,495 was the third lowest Grand Final attendance, and the lowest attendance for a Grand Final that was not impacted by COVID-19 restrictions.

-Opening ceremony
+Entertainment

 Young Franco, Tkay Maidza and Nerve performed before the start of the match and at half-time.